 People who lead a more sedentary life tend to have tighter obliques as, when we sit, the spine becomes stuck in flexion, obstructing the obliques and reducing mobility.
-Those with an anterior pelvic tilt (when the pelvis tilts forward, arching the back) also often have weak obliques, resulting in back and hip pain.
+Those with an anterior pelvic tilt (when the pelvis tilts forward, arching the lower back) also often have weak obliques along with weakened abs and glutes, and tight hip flexors, resulting in lower back and hip pain.

 How do you know if you’ve got weak obliques?

 Try lying on your back and rolling all the way over without using your arms or legs.
-Although it’s easy for a baby to do (babies have the strongest obliques in the world from rolling around all the time, by the way), the average adult can’t do this.
+Although it’s easy for a baby to do (relative to their size, babies have the strongest obliques in the world from rolling around all the time), the average adult can’t do this.
 95% of people’s obliques aren’t strong enough because they don’t train them properly.

-The Side Plank
+Side Plank Hold

 This final exercise challenges the obliques to stabilize the core whilst producing force throughout the upper body.
 According to Kennedy, “when we throw a ball, we generate force from the ground up.”
 The obliques are the conduits through which this force is transferred to the upper body, generating strength and power.